MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`detached`** - **Run In Background**<br>
 `boolean`.
 Optional.
 Use when `action = Run an image`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Run the Docker container in the background.
+Specifies whether to run the Docker container in the background.
 <!-- :::editable-content-end::: -->
 <br>